-Cardiomyopathy is disease in which the heart muscle becomes weakened, stretched, or has another structural problem.
-It often occurs when the heart cannot pump or function well.
+Cardiomyopathy is disease of abnormal heart muscle in which the heart muscle becomes weakened, stretched, or has another structural problem.
+It often contributes to the heart's inability to pump or function well.

 Video: Cardiomyopathy overview